TruStage Insurance Review & Complaints

-The TruStage AD&D policy is available at no cost from participating credit union members, which may choose to offer their members between $1,000 and $5,000 in coverage as a benefit of membership.
+The TruStage AD&D policy is available at no cost from participating credit unions, which may choose to offer their members between $1,000 and $5,000 in coverage as a benefit of membership.

 Those whose credit unions do not offer any coverage can still purchase the product, and those who do have base coverage at no cost can add on additional coverage to increase the benefits.
-Every two years the benefit increases by 5% at no additional cost, and the premium stays the same over the years.
+Every two years, the benefit increases by 5 percent at no additional cost, and the premium stays the same over the years.
 The maximum coverage available is $300,000.

-It is highly likely that accepting the free coverage through your credit union will result in solicitation attempts as TruStage looks to sell you a higher level of coverage as well as other products.
+Accepting the free coverage through your credit union will likely result in solicitation attempts as TruStage looks to sell you a higher level of coverage as well as other products.

-TruStage makes it very easy to determine how much your coverage will cost, with online quoting as well as a rate chart available for the term life product.
+TruStage makes it very easy to determine how much your coverage will cost, with online quoting and a rate chart available for the term life product.